 Water Development Board at below-market rates.
-The current plan includes a \$120 million bond issuance which took place in June 2007, and two additional issuances of \$90 million in February 2008 and March 2009 to complete the objectives of the updated capital improvement plan.
+The current plan included bond issuances of \$120 million in June 2007 and two additional issuances of \$90 million in February 2008 and March 2009 to complete the objectives of the updated capital improvement plan.
+Additional bond sales are scheduled for 2010, 2011 and 2012 to continue process and collection system improvements.
+The timing and amounts of these bonds will be determined at a later date.

 The 162 MGD CRWS Plant is situated on a 500 acre site in Grand Prairie.
 The CRWS Plant uses a conventional activated sludge process enhanced for nitrification followed by filtration.
 Effluent quality discharged to the West Fork of the Trinity River has been excellent, meeting all regulatory requirements.
 The plant was selected by the state and federal regulatory agencies as the best large treatment plant in EPA's Region 6 five-state area during 1996 and has received the National Association of Clean Water Agencies Platinum Award for the second time in 2006, each award signifying five continuous years of Gold Awards (100% permit compliance).
-The CRWS Plant received another Gold Award for fiscal year 2007 under the Agencies' revised rules.
+The CRWS Plant received the Platinum Award for fiscal year 2007 and again for 2008 under the Agencies' revised rules.
 A portion of the treated effluent is delivered for beneficial reuse to lakes in the Las Colinas area of Irving, where it is used for irrigation and lake and canal level control.
 Revenue from this sale is credited to the parties of the System.